 Southwestern University Snapshot

 A small, private, undergraduate, national liberal arts university just north of Austin, Southwestern University is Texas’ oldest institution of higher learning.
 Students at Southwestern have an opportunity to work closely with professors in an intimate academic environment on one of the nation’s most beautiful college campuses.
 Southwestern has a well-deserved reputation for excellence in academics; a place where students can ask questions and find answers in fields ranging from Environmental Studies to French, from Physics to Latin to Religion, and many more.
-Additionally, classroom learning is augmented by an environment that encourages participation in faculty-student research, athletics, intramural and recreational sports, and over 90 student organizations.
+Additionally, classroom learning is augmented by an environment that encourages participation in faculty-student research, athletics, intramural and recreational sports, and student organizations.

 Located in historic Georgetown, Texas, just north of Austin, Southwestern’s serene residential campus occupies a small portion of 700 acres that include the San Gabriel River and areas reserved for biological and environmental research.
 The Georgetown/Austin area, on the edge of the Texas Hill Country, offers unlimited outdoor recreational activities for Southwestern students.
 From horseback riding, canoeing, and hiking to cycling, camping, and rock-climbing, you will find natural resources are abundant here.
 Central Texas also offers an enormous benefit: almost year-round warm weather for getting outdoors and access to the state’s best parks, rivers, and lakes, Gulf of Mexico beaches, and Hill Country trails and climbing spots.